krujos/pcf-workshop/README.md

   c.
 Pre-requisite Validation

 2. Pivotal CF Basics
   a.
 Market Drivers
   b.
 Technical Overview
   c.
 Resources
-  d.
-The Command Line Interface
-  e.
-Console
-  f.
-Ops Manager
-  g.
-Orgs, spaces, roles, quotas

-3. Operations
+3. Operations: Paired installation that will be used throughout the class
   a.
-Installing on vSphere/vCloud Air
+Installing on vCloud Air
   b.
-Scaling the platform
+Deploying services with Ops Manager
   c.
-High availability deployments
+PaaS monitoring with Ops Metrics
   d.
-Deploying services with Ops Manager
+Iaas monitoring
   e.
-PaaS monitoring with Ops Metrics
+Syslog draining
   f.
-Syslog draining
+Scaling the platform
   g.
-Bosh-lite???
+High availability deployment best practices
   h.
-LDAP integration
+Controlling Console user activity w/ env variables
   i.
-Controlling Console user activity w/ env variables
+Backing up PCF
   j.
-Backing up PCF
+Bosh basics
   k.
-Iaas monitoring
-  l.
-Bosh basics
-  m.
 Bosh CLI troubleshooting

-4. Building a Microservice
+4. Developer Basics - Part 1
   a.
+Targeting
+  b.
+The Command Line Interface
+  c.
+Console basics
+  d.
+Orgs, spaces, roles, quotas

+5. Building a Microservice: Pair to create a simple micro service
+  a.
 PaaS ready apps & best practices
   b.
 12 factor apps

-5. Developer Basics
+  c.
+Micro service should follow best practices and use a sql or no-sql database

+6. Developer Basics - Part 2: Use the micro service and perform the following actions/integrations:
   a.
-Targeting
+Pushing apps
   b.
-Pushing apps
+Binding to services
   c.
-Binding to services
+Scaling apps
   d.
-Scaling apps
+Health, logging & events via CLI & Console
   e.
-Health, logging & events via CLI & Console
+App log aggregation via a User Provided Service Instance
   f.
-App log aggregation via a User Provided Service Instance
+Monitoring with APM tools
   g.
-Monitoring with APM tools
+IDE integration
   h.
-IDE integration
+Remote debugging
   i.
-Remote debugging
+Advanced troubleshooting
   j.
-Advanced troubleshooting

-6. Application Security Groups
+Application Security Groups

-7. Continuous Delivery
+7. Continuous Delivery - Implement a continuous delivery pipeline for your micro service that performs a zero downtime deployment.

-8. Creating a Custom Service Broker
+8. Creating a Custom Service Broker: Pair to create a custom sql or no-sql backed service and bind it to your micro service.
   a.
 Broker API
   b.
 VCAP_SERVICES

-9. Customizing Build Packs
+9. Customizing Build Packs: Customize a build pack and use it to deploy your micro service

-10. Application Autoscaling

-11. API Gateway
+10. Application Autoscaling: Enable the autoscaling plugin on your micro service

+11. API Gateway: Transform the data from your micro service using the API gateway.

 # Possible Topics